SSWConsulting/SSW.Rules.Content/rules/spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 Each month for senior software consultants is generally tens of thousands of dollars.
 Squabbling over $500 here or there in the ballpark phase is a level of detail neither side can be confident of.
 Clients need to be realistic about what they get for their money.

 ::: greybox
-"Now that we've spent a few days speccing this out, we believe the solution will take approximately 6 months which is $204,000+GST"
+"Now that we've spent a few days speccing this out, we believe the solution will take approximately 6 months which is $204,000+GST"\
 :::
 ::: bad
-Bad Example - Far too firm a price when you don't know any of the detail
+Bad Example - Far too firm a price when you don't know any of the detail\
 :::

 ::: greybox
 "Now that we've spent a few days speccing this out, our projection is the project will take a minimum of 6 man-months (around $200,000+GST) to complete but this may change depending on what is finally agreed in the Specification.
-The price will vary depending on resources used and the time that elapses over testing"
+The price will vary depending on resources used and the time that elapses over testing.
 :::
 ::: good
-Good Example - leaves some wriggle room at these initial phases
+Good Example - leaves some wriggle room at these initial phases\
 :::

 Read [When do you use approximate values for project costs?](/spec-do-you-know-how-to-give-the-customer-a-ballpark)